-To verify the operation of a newly installed feature or replacement part, follow these steps:
+To verify the operation of a newly installed part or replacement part, complete the following steps:

-1. Did you replace the part by using either VIOS or the online diagnostics service aid's concurrent (hot-swap) service operation?

-2. Is the system powered off?

-Yes: If the system supports slow boot, set the system to perform a slow boot.
-For information, see Performing a slow boot.

-3. Start the system and wait until the VIOS operating system login prompt displays or until apparent system activity on the operator panel or display has stopped.

-Did the VIOS login prompt display?

-• No: If an SRN or other reference code is displayed, suspect a loose adapter or cable connection.
+- 1. Did you replace the part by using either VIOS or the online diagnostics service aid's concurrent (hot-swap) service operation? - No: Go to step 2. - Yes: Go to step 5 on page 40. - 2.
+Is the system powered off? - No: Go to step 4 on page 40. - Yes: If the system supports slow boot, set the system to perform a slow boot.
+For information, see Performing a slow boot. - 3.
+Start the system and wait until the VIOS operating system login prompt displays or until apparent system activity on the operator panel or display has stopped.
+Did the VIOS login prompt display? - No: If an SRN or other reference code is displayed, suspect a loose adapter or cable connection.
 Review the procedures for the part that you replaced to ensure that the new part is installed correctly.
 If you cannot correct the problem, collect all SRNs or any other reference code information that you see.
-If the system does not start or you have no login prompt, see: Problems with loading and starting the operating system.
+If the system does not start or you have no login prompt, see Problems with loading and starting the operating system.